Marcellis/mad-codelabs/docs/level6-example/level6-example.md

 Positive
 : Now run the app, make sure to test the error state by turning off your internet in the emulator(see GIF).
-If everything is working push to git
+If everything is working push to your Github repository